jimm/patchmaster/site/patches.md

 When a connection is started:

-- The start bytes from the patch, if any, are sent to the output instrument as-is (in particular, status bytes' channels are not changed)l
+- The start bytes from the patch, if any, are sent to the output instrument as-is (in particular, status bytes' channels are not changed).

 - The program change is sent to the output instrument (on the channel defined for the output instrument, of course).